-It is exactly what is at heart in this white paper which follows on from the webinar organized by Didomi and Poool in October 2020 with the kind participation of lawyer Etienne Drouard.
+This is exactly what will be covered in this white paper which follows on from the webinar organized by Didomi and Poool in October 2020 with the kind participation of lawyer Etienne Drouard.
 You can watch this webinar again here (in French).
-We have brought out ideas and shed light on complex issues to help publishers in their considerations.
+We thought we'd summarize the ideas brought forward in the webinar to help publishers in their cookie wall considerations!

-Be aware: the elements or images displayed in this document can not have by any means a legal value.
+Please note that the elements or images displayed in this document do not have a legal value.
 Inquire among your advisors and/or service providers to have a juridical opinion on the subject.

-Part 1 - What does the law say on the matter of cookie walls?
+Part 1 - What does the law say on Cookie Walls?

-Even though the CNIL had decided to discourage cookie walls in 2019, the Council of State went back on this position this summer 2020 considering it did not come under the jurisdiction of the CNIL to forbid this practice.
-This does turn out to be comforting for the publishing and advertising industry which had been contesting, through representative organizations (Geste, SRI, IAB, Udecam, AACC, Fevad...), the compliance of the decision of the CNIL on cookies and trackers with French and European law.
+Even though the CNIL decided to discourage cookie walls in 2019, the Council of State went back on this decision, stating that it didn't come under the jurisdiction of the CNIL to forbid this practice.
+It's comforting news for the publishing and advertising industry, who had been contesting the CNIL's previous decision through representative organizations (Geste, SRI, IAB, Udecam, AACC, Fevad...).

-What is the actual situation in the law and in practice regarding the use of cookie walls?
+But what is the current situation regarding the use of cookie walls?
 Are they to be favoured or banned?
-To help you see things more clearly, let's take stock of French and European regulations concerning content access mechanisms, and the concrete solutions available to publishers.
+To help you to see things more clearly, let's take stock of French and European regulations concerning content access mechanisms, and the concrete solutions available to publishers.

 Cookie walls: A still ambiguous legal status

-The European ePrivacy Directive says that the regime of cookies that are not strictly necessary for the delivery of a service is subject to the consent of individuals.
-And the regime of consent has been clearly defined for 10 years by the GDPR (General Data Protection Regulation) as “any manifestation of free, specific, informed and unequivocal will by which the data subject agrees, by a declaration or by a clear positive act, that personal data relating to them can be processed”.
+The European ePrivacy Directive states that cookies that are not necessary to provide a service have to require the user's consent.
+This 'consent' has been clearly defined by the GDPR (General Data Protection Regulation) as “any manifestation of free, specific, informed and unequivocal will by which the data subject agrees, by a declaration or by a clear positive act, that personal data relating to them can be processed”.

-For lawyer Etienne Drouard, however, it is clear: if at least two options are available to access a service (a cookie wall and something else, such as a paywall or the creation of an account, for example), the cookie wall does not hinder the free consent of users, because an alternative is offered to them.
+However, for lawyer Etienne Drouard it's clear: if at least two options are available to access a service (a cookie wall and something else, such as registering as a user or paying to subscribe), the cookie wall does not hinder the free consent of users because an alternative is offered to them.

 The 2019 EU Directive on consumer protection states that it is legal to ask for compensation in exchange for the supply of a service, and that this compensation can include personal data.
 We all experience this every time we use a search engine or a social network: the service is free in exchange for the collection of personal data.